Aqua5780/Interpolation-Calculator-for-Lagrange-and-Newton/README.md

 # Interpolation Calculator

-A graphical calculator that solves **Lagrange Interpolation** and **Newton's Divided Difference** problems with full step-by-step solutions — just like solving by hand.
+A graphical calculator that solves **Lagrange Interpolation** and **Newton's Divided Difference** problems with full step-by-step solutions

 Built with Python and Tkinter.
 No external GUI frameworks required.